Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: PdM policies

 \subsubsection{Proposed policy}

 We derive a new $doa$ preventive replacement heuristic with the proposed method of \Cref{subsec:proposed_method}.
+Since we show all steps for a generic time step $t_k$, we omit the subscript $k$ in the derivation for ease of notation, and subsequently reintroduce it in the final policy expression.
 In step i, we construct a one-step decision tree for the time horizon of $\Delta t$, depicted in \Cref{fig:rep_decision_tree}.
 There are two decision alternatives (DN: do nothing; PR: preventive replacement) at the current time.
 Following PR, a new component will be in place during $\Delta t$.
 This new component is not explicitly modeled.
 If the do-nothing action is chosen, the component can fail within $\Delta t$ or be safe.
 In total this leads to four branches for this one-step decision tree, which are labelled (a) to (d) in \Cref{fig:rep_decision_tree}.
 The probabilities associated with the two branches following the DN action are readily obtained (step ii); the probability of failure during $\Delta t$ is $\Pf=\Pro{RUL\leq\Delta t}$.